hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 * Upgrade execution returns with an error indicating:

-		TASK: [fail msg="Galera Replication - Node appears to be the last node in a cluster - cannot safely proceed unless overriden via single_controller setting - See README.rst"] ***
+		TASK: [fail msg="Galera Replication - Node appears to be the last node in a cluster - cannot safely proceed unless overridden via single_controller setting - See README.rst"] ***

 **Symptoms:**